vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 <img src="../node-red/images/node-red_logo.png" alt="Node-RED logo" width="100px" style="float:right" />
 I created in Node-RED the next flow:
 If all the criteria are valid a trigger is sent to the Orcon to shut it down.
-If one of the criteria is not valid it stops the checks and sets a custom sensor with the reason why the orcon is still active.
+If one of the criteria is not valid, it stops the checks and sets a custom sensor with the reason why the orcon is still active.

 Every 15 minutes this flow is triggered.